 Sometimes when you are using a VPN, a DNS leak can occur.
 This happens when your DNS queries are sent outside of the secure VPN encrypted tunnel and your data is sent through your default DNS servers rather than the secure, anonymous VPN server.
 Often, a DNS VPN leak is due to improper configuration of your network settings.

+Unlike testing for a webRTC leak, the best way to check for a DNS leak is to use a website.
 There are a number of free websites that you can use to test for a DNS leak, such as DNSleak.com*.

 Browser extension VPN leaks occur due to prefetching.
 Prefetching is activated by default when using Chrome browsers.

 Here are steps you can take to test whether you have a browser extension VPN leak.

 Step 1: Activate the Chrome plugin on your VPN.

 Step 2: Go to chrome://net-internals/#dns and click on “clear host cache.”

 Step 3: Then go to any website to confirm the leak.

 What to do if you have a browser extension VPN leak

 Step 1: Go to Chrome://settings in your address bar.